anaisbetts/RxUIBlog/rxuiblog.markdown

 Get the code here:
 [ReactiveAsyncCmd.zip](http://paulbetts.org/blog_samples/ReactiveAsyncCmd.zip).
-Also, I'm too lazy to correct the typo in the namespace, bt it doesn't matter.
+Also, I'm too lazy to correct the typo in the namespace, but it doesn't matter.
 Thoughts?
 Comments?
 Ideas?

-ReactiveXaml series: A Sample MVVM application
+# ReactiveXaml series: A Sample MVVM application

 A Sample App makes understanding ReactiveXaml way easier
 --------------------------------------------------------